 Neither is the case, as second opinions are a customary part of such serious treatments as those involved in fertility.
-Here are a few ways to know when it is time to seek a second opinion.
+Here are a few ways to know when you should seek a second opinion.

 When You Still Haven’t Gotten Pregnant